 Are charges prorated?

-We prorate team plan and add-on level fees based on the number of days at that plan, level, or team member seat count in the current billing cycle.
+We prorate team plan, extra capacity, and add-on level fees based on the number of days with that plan, team member seat count, extra concurrent build count, or level in the current billing cycle.
 This can happen in the following situations:

 - Usage-triggered automatic level upgrade for a site add-on